-New Zealand culture: Land of kiwis, extreme sports and risky gamesFeature of the week
+New Zealand culture: Land of kiwis and extreme sports

 One of the world’s least populated countries, New Zealand is a place full of travellers and welcomers – with a capital city that enjoys around 2,110 hours of sunshine a year (a mere 1,481 hours in London).
 No one is farther than 120km from the coast and there are 13 National Parks protecting and preserving the landscape, which, altogether, take up a third of the country.
 The people love their cars, the outdoors and the All Blacks, and are proud of their multiculturalism.
 Even a fashion brand called I Love Ugly can become a success.